We light this chalice

 All of our programs are open to any interested youth.
 Families need not be members of the church for youth to participate in the programs.
 All we need is parental permission.

 Club UU is a youth group for children in grades K – 5.
-It meets once a month to encourage children from both services to get to know each other and to build a sense of community.
+It meets several times throughout the year to encourage children from both services to get to know each other and to build a sense of community.
 At these meetings we share food, play cooperative games, and just have lots of fun!

 This group is for youth who are in grades 6, 7 & 8.
 It meets twice monthly.
 This group emphasizes building community by having fun, collaborating with other local UU churches, and being involved in social justice projects.